 Of course, there are some who believe that the city isn't haunted at all.
 "I'm sorry to say that although I have made a whole career on spirits and demons, I have never met a single demon, goblin or hobgoblin in New York," said the writer Isaac Singer to The New York Times in 1985.
 "I'd be a big liar if I were to say I met such creatures, but I still believe they exist."
 Perhaps, the article continued, New York "may not be a hospitable city for ghosts" due to all its chaos and noise.
 Knowing New Yorkers, if a bloodstained ghost appeared on the subway, we'd all just let it mind our own business and get on with our commutes.

 Still, some ghosts are more notable than others.
-Whether you're looking for a spooky adventure this Halloween or are interested in ghosts all year around, here are some of New York's most fascinating haunted landmarks.
+Whether you're looking for a spooky adventure or are interested in ghosts all year around, here are some of New York's most fascinating haunted landmarks.

 Manhattan: Washington Square Park